|

 Sustainable Materials Management 2020 Anaerobic Digestion Funding Opportunity - $3 million

 Anaerobic Digestion (AD) is an alternative to landfilling that results in environmental benefits in the form of renewable energy (biogas) and a product that can improve soil health (digestate).
 The goal of this funding opportunity is to accelerate the development of new or enhance/increase existing anaerobic digestion capacity and infrastructure in the United States.
+It is anticipated that a total of approximately $3 million will be awarded under this announcement, depending on the availability of funds, quality of applications received, and other applicable considerations.
+The EPA anticipates award of 10-40

-The EPA anticipates award of 10-40 cooperative agreements resulting from this announcement, subject to availability of funds and the quality of the evaluated applications received.
+cooperative agreements resulting from this announcement, subject to availability of funds and the quality of the evaluated applications received.
 Awards will range in value from $50,000-$300,000.

 Applications are due by July 14, 2020.
 Additional information is available on Grants.gov under Funding Opportunity Announcement EPA-OLEM-ORCR-20-02 and EPA website.